scuttlebutt-eu/important-documents/proposal-membership.md

 **Responsibility**: Keep the consortium going.

 **Membership Principles**
-1. **Financial stake**: high enough for serious commitment but low enough to be accessible.
+1. **Financial stake**: A baseline yearly cost suggestion calculated based on potential costs of meetups with transparency as to why.
+Then make it an option for individuals to set their own contributions depending on the persons financial situation.
 2. **Trust**: existing active members have to actively pull new members and keep other existing members in.
 3. **European**: be related to European activities.
 4. **Active participation**: members must make regular contributions to maintain their active status.